Rezi/svelte-gestures/README.md

 Except for the main event, each recognizer triggers, three more events with names composed of action name (`pan` | `pinch` | `tap` | `swipe` | `rotate` | `shapeGesture` | `composedGesture`) and event type (`up` | `down` | `move`).

 For example `pan` action has for example `panup`, `pandown`, `panmove`.
 It dispatches `event.`detail` with the following property`{` event: PointerEvent, pointersCount: number , target:HTMLElement}`.
+You can import this event type as `GestureCustomEvent`.
 First is a native pointer event; the second is the number of active pointers; third is the target Element on which the gesture started (it can be a child of the element on which a gesture is applied)

 ## Pan